 Can FIV be cured?

-Although there is no cure for FIV, some cats are able to live long and happy lives and can make wonderful pets.
-A vaccine exists to prevent FIV infection in America, but its use is controversial and it’s not available in the UK.
+Although there's no cure for FIV, some infected cats are able to live long and happy lives and can make wonderful pets.
+A vaccine exists to prevent FIV infection in America, but its use is controversial and it's not available in the UK.

 Can positive cats be kept with other pets?

 Although FIV isn't easily transmitted between cats (only through deep bites and not via sharing food and other normal interaction), the risk means that a FIV positive cat should only be adopted into a single-cat household.